archit0712/Hacktoberfest-PRO-prep/README.md

 ```
 STEP 4: Go to Names.py
 ```
-We will build a wonderful community in this process.

 ```
 STEP 5: print your Github username and a short description about you.
 ```